Explore Seattle Guide about

 Link Lite Rail Service

 The least expensive way is to ride the Link Light Rail service from the Airport.
-It costs $2.50 one way and it takes around 30 minutes to go from the Airport to the middle of downtown.
+It takes around 30 minutes to go from the Airport to the middle of downtown.
 The Link is comfortable, safe, and has ample places to place your luggage.
 The Link is also unaffected by automobile traffic problems.
 The Link stops at several locations in downtown Seattle.